Education enables equal opportunity, financial education enables fair outcomes ™

 Portfolio & Advisory

-Jane now has a portfolio career, is a regular public speaker to both personal and professional audiences, and serves as a non-executive on various boards and committees.
+Jane now has a portfolio career, is a financial educator and public speaker to both personal and professional audiences, and serves as a non-executive on various boards and committees.

-She supports societal bodies and third sector organisations involved in creating change aligned to 6 Moments That Matter's purpose on a pro bono basis, and works with business and policy organisations, to further inclusive approaches to improve financial futures and to address financial fairness as part of Environment, Social & Governance strategies.
+She supports societal bodies and third sector organisations involved in creating change aligned to 6 Moments That Matter's purpose, and works with business and policy organisations to further inclusive approaches to improve financial futures and to address financial fairness as part of Environment, Social & Governance strategies.

-Jane's recent areas of focus include Young Financial Futures, Pensions & Divorce in Later Life, Women's Pensions Wellbeing & the Menopause, the impact of Economic Abuse on lifelong financial security, Black people’s Financial Life Journeys and how trends in Risks in Life facing our future society parallel with climate change.
+Jane's recent focus includes young financial futures, pensions and divorce in later life, women's pensions wellbeing and the menopause, the impact of economic abuse on lifelong financial security, black people’s Financial Life Journeys and how trends in Risks in Life facing our future society parallel with climate change.

-Following a request from the charity, Surviving Economic Abuse, using 6 Moments That Matter and the PEOPLE Framework, she authored a substantial research and insight report illustrating risk of economic abuse at key life stages, and how financial services firms and employers can take preventative action as well as support vulnerable customers and employee survivors.
+Following a request from the charity, Surviving Economic Abuse, using 6 Moments That Matter and the PEOPLE Framework, she authored a series of reports illustrating risk of economic abuse at key life stages, and how financial services firms and employers can take preventative action as well as support vulnerable customers and employee survivors.
+The recommendations are supported by the Domestic Abuse Commissioner, UK Finance, the Association of British Insurers, and the Financial Conduct Authority.
 Jane also created the first-ever preventative financial wellbeing guide for women to raise awareness of economic abuse and support survivors.

 Positions & Awards